-As at June 30, 2012, \$218,984 (December 31, 2011 - \$180,674) was included in accounts receivable related to recoverable exploration and evaluation expenses incurred at Borosi in connection with the joint venture agreement with B2Gold.
+As at September 30, 2012, \$49,792 (December 31, 2011 - \$180,674) was included in accounts receivable related to recoverable exploration and evaluation expenses incurred at Borosi in connection with the joint venture agreement with B2Gold.

 In addition to the above, during the year ended December 31, 2011, the Company entered into an option agreement with Alder, whereby Alder can earn a 65% interest in the 3,356 hectare Rosita D concession located within the Company's 100%-owned Borosi concessions in northeast Nicaragua.
-Under the terms of the option agreement, Alder can earn a 65% interest in the Rosita D concession by expending a total of \$4.0 million on exploration and other work on the concession and by issuing to the Company a total of 1,000,000 common shares of Alder over a 4 year period (of which 200,000 shares of Alder has been received by the Company - see Note 5).
+Under the terms of the option agreement, Alder can earn a 65% interest in the Rosita D concession by expending a total of \$4.0 million on exploration and other work on the concession and by issuing to the Company a total of 1,000,000 common shares of Alder over a 4 year period (of which 400,000 common shares of Alder has been received by the Company - see Note 5).
 Alder will be acting as the project operator for all work conducted on the concession during the option period, with the first year exploration commitment being \$500,000.
 Upon Alder earning a 65% interest in the Property a joint venture will be formed with the Company and Alder being responsible for their pro-rata share of all subsequent project expenditures.

-b) Point Learnington, Newfoundland, Canada
+b) Point Leamington, Newfoundland, Canada

 The Company continues to own and keep in good standing a 100% interest in the Point Learnington mining lease in Newfoundland, Canada, originally acquired in 2004.
+During the nine months ended September 30, 2012, the Company paid maintenance fees totalling \$21,033 to keep the lease in good standing.
 The mining lease is subject to a 2% net smelter return royalty, which is held by a third party.
 The Company has no plans for further exploration or evaluation at Point Learnington and intends to focus entirely on its project in Nicaragua.
 As a result, the Company has written off the historical exploration and evaluation costs associated with the mining lease in Point Learnington, totalling \$1,271,933 during the year ended December 31, 2011.